Helios

-In ancient Greek religion and mythology, Helios (/ˈhiːliəs, -ɒs/; Ἥλιος [hɛ̌ːlios]; Homeric Greek: Ἠέλιος) is the god and personification of the Sun.
+In ancient Greek religion and mythology, Helios (/ˈhiːliəs, -ɒs/; Ἥλιος [hɛ̌ːlios]; Homeric Greek: Ἠέλιος) is the god who personifies the Sun.
 His name is also Latinized as Helius, and he is often given the epithets Hyperion ("the one above") and Phaethon ("the shining").
 Helios is often depicted in art with a radiant crown and driving a horse-drawn chariot through the sky.
 He was a guardian of oaths and also the god of sight.
 Though Helios was a relatively minor deity in Classical Greece, his worship grew more prominent in late antiquity thanks to his identification with several major solar divinities of the Roman period, particularly Apollo and Sol.
 The Roman Emperor Julian made Helios the central divinity of his short-lived revival of traditional Roman religious practices in the 4th century AD.

-Helios figures prominently in several works of Greek mythology, poetry, and literature, in which he is often described as the son of the Titans Hyperion and Theia and brother of the goddesses Selene (the Moon) and Eos (the Dawn).
-Helios' most notable role in Greek mythology is the story of his mortal son Phaethon who asked his father for a favour; Helios agreed, but then Phaethon asked for the privilege to drive his four-horse fiery chariot across the skies for a single day.
-Although Helios warned his son again and again against this choice, explaining to him the dangers of such a journey that no other god but him was capable to bring about, Phaethon was hard to deter, and thus Helios was forced to hand him the reins.
-As expected, the ride was disastrous and Zeus struck the youth with one of his lightning bolts to stop him from burning or freezing the earth beyond salvation.
-Other than this myth, Helios occasionally appears in myths of other characters, witnessing oaths or interacting with other gods and mortals.